-This article is what I managed to scrounge out of my hours of research.
-I hope it captures your attention or at least sets you on a course to a deeper discovery of the origin and meaning of our nation’s name.
+This article, by no means exhaustive, presents my findings after hours of digging.
+I hope it captures your attention or sets you on a course to deeper discovery.
+I can tell you now that the origin and meaning of our nation’s name carry numerous mysteries.

-Apparently, the name is not local to the country.
-I actually traced the name among the Hebrew where it means ‘animal horn’.
-I also found it in Russia, where it means ‘harmless’ or ‘innocent’.
-This, apparently, is the same meaning the name had in ancient English.
+For starters, the name extends our local boundaries!
+I traced the name among the Hebrews where it means ‘animal horn’.
+I also found it in Russia.
+There it means ‘harmless; or ‘innocent’.
+The English, apparently, had the same meaning for the name!

 Kenya is so popular that parents give their boys or girls the name.
 In 2011, it ranked 802 out of the top 1,000 most popular American girls’ names.

-According to one version of the story, the name Kenya was a colonial mistake of pronunciation.
-When the British landed in Kenya, they found the Kikuyu already calling the present-day Mount Kenya ‘Kirinyaga’.
+In a different version of the story I came across, the name Kenya might have been a colonial mistake of pronunciation.
+When the British landed in the country, they found the Kikuyu already calling the present-day Mount Kenya, ‘Kirinyaga’.

-The story goes like this.
-Since the British had difficulty pronouncing Kirinyaga, they put it down as Kenia.
-The name later described the whole British protectorate.
+According to the story. since the British had difficulty pronouncing Kirinyaga, they put it down as Kenia.
+They later used the name to describe the whole British protectorate.

 Kirinyaga means ‘holy place’.
-Some texts put the word’s meaning as the ‘mountain with ostriches’ (‘Kirinyaga’ is split into ‘Nyaga’, which means an Ostrich, and ‘kiri’, which means with).
-On Kirinyaga, the Kikuyu believe, the first man and woman (Gikuyu and Mumbi) originated from – hence the mountain is a revered place.
+Some texts put the word’s meaning as the ‘mountain with ostriches’ (‘Kirinyaga’ when split into ‘Nyaga’, which means an Ostrich, and ‘kiri’, which means ‘with’).
+On Kirinyaga, the Kikuyu believe, the first man and woman (Gikuyu and Mumbi) originated.
+That explains why they revere the mountain to this day.
 Kirinyaga also means purity.

-It is not clear when the name Kenia was later extended to refer to the whole country, but it is clear that Kenia, which later was changed to Kenya, meant a holy place; hence the country of Kenya is a holy place!
+I could not establish when the name Kenia later became referred to the whole country, but Kenia, which later was changed to Kenya, meant a holy place.
+For that reason, the country of Kenya is a holy place!

 I do not know about you, but that really amazed me.
-To live in a holy land was truly something else.
+To live in a holy land felt like a deeply great honour.

 But that is not all.
 My research landed me on yet another parallel version of the name’s origin.
 According to this version, the name comes from a Kamba word, ‘kiinyaa’.
 Kinyaa, like Kirinyaga, refers to Mount Kenya.

 The famous Akamba people led the first missionaries to Kenya, Johann Ludwig Krapf and Johannes Rebmann into the country’s interior.
 You, of course, would know their fame stems from their long-distance trade experience.
 When the missionaries asked the mountain’s name, the Kamba said, ‘kiima kya kenia’ (the mountain of Kenia).

-‘Kenia’ in Kamba means to glitter or to shine; hence the Akamba people referred to it as the mountain that glitters, or the shining mountain.
+‘Kenia’ in Kamba means to glitter or to shine.
+Hence the Akamba people referred to it as the mountain that glitters, or the shining mountain.
 Mount Kenya thus acquired a new Kamba name.
-This was to become the name of the whole country later.
+Later, it became the name all knew the country by.

 As I neared my research, I knew I had barely scratched the surface of this mystical five-letter word.
 My beautiful home bore a name that raised more questions than it answered.
 Kenya, Kenia or whatever other names this country went by, it remains a spectacular place of great adventures.
 While on this name quest, I realised the vast treasures Kenya had.
 Many of them, a well-kept secret waiting for the right moment to be unveiled.

-As I pen off, this much I can say – Kenya is a beautiful name to a wonderful country.
+As I pen it off, I can say that Kenya is a beautiful name for a wonderful country.
 As to its single conclusive origin, I am still on my journey of discovery.
 Stay with me on this blog as I reveal them one blog post at a t time.
-Meanwhile, let me know in case you come across some more information meanwhile.
+Meanwhile, let me know in case you happen to stumble upon some more interesting information.